 Annual Holiday Celebration Gives ‘Gift of the Arts’ to Patients, Caregivers

-This year’s Gift of the Arts celebration at Georgetown Lombardi Comprehensive Cancer Center celebrated all of the arts at the center while offering creative gift ideas during this holiday season; a full day of music, dance, painting and art created a festive holiday mood at the center.
+This year’s Gift of the Arts celebration at Georgetown Lombardi Comprehensive Cancer Center celebrated all of the arts at the center while offering creative gift ideas during this holiday season.
+It was a full day of music, dance, painting and art created a festive holiday mood at the center.

-The December 12 event was put on by Georgetown Lombardi’s Arts & Humanities Program, which offers a range of events for patients and their loved ones, as well as faculty and staff throughout the year; including environmental programs which promote healing spaces in public areas as well as activities such as painting, writing and listening to or playing music.
+The December 12 event was put on by Georgetown Lombardi’s Arts & Humanities Program, which offers a range of events for patients and their loved ones, as well as faculty and staff throughout the year.
+These include environmental programs which promote healing spaces in public areas as well as activities such as painting, writing and listening to or playing music.

 Participating visual artists included: Nevin Bossart; Lauren Kingsland; Liz Macklin Carol Bitner; Claire Wagner; Michelle Berberet; and Jan Powers.